 Get good systems and structures in place now

 How can we maintain the momentum of local, agroecological food initiatives and the connections between producers and consumers that have been generated in the Corona era?
-People turned to local, agroecological food initiatives for the sustenance and resilience they were able to provide at a time of crisis.
+People turned to such initiatives for the sustenance and resilience they were able to provide at a time of crisis.
 But as societies seek to move beyond lockdown life, old habits may creep back in.

 “There is a significant body of research to suggest that it takes about three months to embed a new food habit.
 That’s about where we are at now in Europe with lockdown.
 So now is the time to take it to the next level – to work on solidifying the relationships that have been established between producers and consumers, building on the new found focused on good food.
-So we need structures in place to capitalist on this – that’s membership based initiatives like CSAs and platforms like open food network.
+We need structures in place to capitalise on this – that’s membership based initiatives like CSAs and platforms like open food network.”

 Jenny Gkiougki of Agroecolopolis made the point that established CSA groups were better placed than less-structured initiatives to respond to the crisis as it played out in Greece.
 This, it transpired, was also the experience of the CSA in Cloughjordan, Ireland, where the structure facilitated efficient adaptation and crisis management.

 Widespread accessibility of open source platforms like the Open Food Network and the CSA model make it possible for communities to take control and build their own food economies.
-There’s a lot to be said for the dissemination of knowledge on sustainable practices, as well as the enabling tools.
+There is a lot to be said for the dissemination of knowledge on sustainable practices, as well as the enabling tools.